jetsonhacks/buildJetsonTX1Kernel/README.md

 <strong>getKernelSourcesNoGUI.sh</strong>

-Downloads the kernel sources for L4T 28.2 from the NVIDIA website, decompresses them.
+Downloads the kernel sources for L4T 28.2 from the NVIDIA website and decompresses them.
 This is useful when using SSH, or you prefer a different method of editing the .config file.

 <strong>makeKernel.sh</strong>